 It increases endurance levels.

-When you have low blood sugar levels, your brain doesn’t function properly.
+Your brain doesn’t function properly when you have low blood sugar levels.
 As such, you become tired quickly.
 However, once you increase your insulin levels, you will experience improved stamina.
-With exogenous ketones, you will notice that you perform better without being fatigued.
+With exogenous ketones, you will notice that you perform better without fatigue.

 It boosts metabolism.